Louis William Valentine DuBourg: Establishing the church in St. Louis

 Unlike in New Orleans, DuBourg was warmly received by the Catholics of St. Louis.
 Shortly after arriving, he began building up the part of the diocese in the Missouri Territory.
 He soon raised funds to construct churches throughout the region and staff them with priests.
 Among these was a grand church for St. Louis that would eventually become the cathedral of the Archdiocese of St. Louis and the first cathedral west of the Mississippi River.
 DuBourg also sought to promote education in the diocese.
 In order to be able to train priests at home, rather than rely on a European missionaries, he established St. Mary's of the Barrens Seminary in Perryville in 1818, placing it under the charge of the Lazarist fathers.
 In August of that year, he also recruited the future saint Rose Philippine Duchesne and her religious order from France, the Society of the Sacred Heart, to open schools for girls on the frontier.
 They founded the Academy of the Sacred Heart in St. Charles as the first free school west of the Mississippi River.
 They opened another soon thereafter in Florissant.
 DuBourg also invited the Sisters of Loretto to establish a school for girls.

 In 1818, at DuBourg's instruction, the Saint Louis Academy was founded.
 Operating out of several rented rooms, its purpose was to educate local laymen.
 Several years later, he requested that the Maryland Jesuits send several of their members to Missouri to staff the diocese's missions to the American Indians.
 The Jesuits sent several Belgian members, who arrived in 1823, and established a house in Florissant and began ministering to the Indians.
-DuBourg visited Washington, D.C. in 1823, where he met the U.S. Secretary of War, John C. Clahoun, who encouraged the Jesuit missions and obtained federal funding for the establishment of Indian schools.
+DuBourg visited Washington, D.C. in 1823, where he met the U.S. Secretary of War, John C. Calhoun, who encouraged the Jesuit missions and obtained federal funding for the establishment of Indian schools.
 On 7 January 1824, DuBourg offered the Jesuits to assume control of the academy, which became known as Saint Louis College in 1820.
 The Jesuits accepted this offer in 1827, and Peter Verhaegen became the first Jesuit president of the college, which was chartered as Saint Louis University several years later.
 The school's first Jesuit treasurer was Pierre-Jean De Smet, who became a famous missionary to the Indians.
 The lower division of the academy became St. Louis University High School.